aparis69/aparis69.github.io/_posts/2018-4-15-Terrain Erosion On The GPU.md

 ---

 I have been playing with different type of terrain erosion lately and one thing I would like to do is implementing all the things
 I do on the GPU.
 Erosion algorithms take many iteration to converge and are very costly when done on the CPU.
-Most of these algorithm take advantage of parallelism: many have been implemented on the GPU, but there is not always an open source implementation.
+Most of these algorithms take advantage of parallelism: many have been implemented on the GPU, but there is not always an open source implementation.

 This is the first article of a series about terrain erosion and procedural generation.
-I will try to implement the things I find the most interesting, both on the CPU and the GPU to compare results (and also because compute shaders are fun).
-Note that my skills in GPGPU programming are not the best and I am open to suggestion when it comes to implementation.
+I will try to implement the things I find the most interesting, both on the CPU and the GPU to compare results
+(and also because compute shaders are fun).
 Let's start by taking a look at the state of the art on terrain erosion.

 ### State of the Art